Wiesenwischer/BlazorWithKeyCloakAuth/README.md

 # eFamily-blazor

-This repository is used as a getting started guide for Blazor apps using common patterns and KeyCloak for authentication and authorization.
+This repository is used as a getting started guide for Blazor apps using common patterns and Keycloak for authentication and authorization.

 # Build Status (GitHub Actions)
 |Image|Status